L271828R/straddle_finder/README.md

 # Description

-Python program that scrapes Yahoo Finance (via the selenium library and driver) and obtains option prices for calls and  puts for at the money or near the money options.
+Python program that scrapes Yahoo Finance (via the selenium library and driver) and obtains option prices for calls and  puts for at the money or near the money options for various maturities.

 The timeseries of the data is then saved in a MongoDb Database.